 Eirtaé Lasara was 20.
 She was slightly different in her position then the rest of the principal five, who would be with Padmé at all times.
 Though she did not lack in strength or skill with a weapon, she had been chosen specifically for her expertise in royal protocol and other diplomatic affairs.
 It was typical for one of the main five and another one of the thirteen handmaidens to be chosen as such in order to assist any King or Queen who had not been born into a political family, which Padmé had certainly not been.
-She had run for Queen herself, though she had dropped out of race early, and Padmé suspected when she left office she would run again.
+She had run for Queen herself, though she had dropped out of race early, and Padmé suspected that when she herself left office, Eirtaé would run again.

 When only one girl stood next to Captain Panaka, there was a pause.
 Everyone knew this last girl had not been meant to be a handmaiden.
-Before she had turned 13, the age of majority on Naboo, her parents had entered her into the running, believing King Veruna would win another term, but those who served a King or Queen began their training before the actual election determined whether or not they would finish it; they had wanted her to benefit from that.
+Before she had turned 13, the age of majority on Naboo, her parents had entered her into the running, believing King Veruna would win another term.
+Those who served a King or Queen began their training before the actual election determined whether or not they would finish it; they had wanted her to benefit from that.
 But she had been 13 after the election, and to the open shock of her parents, she had declared she would go through with it, and they could not legally stop her.